Malaysian Minister For Boost In Bilateral Trade - UrduPoint

 Malaysian Minister For Boost In Bilateral Trade

+Malaysian Minister for Primary Industries, Madam Teresa Kok Suh Sim has assured Pakistan business community, of all possible cooperation for promotion of bilateral trade and investment-on

-KARACHI, (UrduPoint / Pakistan Point News - 10th Jan, 2020 ) :Malaysian Minister for Primary Industries, Madam Teresa Kok Suh Sim on Friday evening assured Pakistan business community, on behalf of her government, of all possible cooperation for promotion of bilateral trade and investment.
+KARACHI, (UrduPoint / Pakistan Point News - 11th Jan, 2020 ) :Malaysian Minister for Primary Industries, Madam Teresa Kok Suh Sim has assured Pakistan business community, of all possible cooperation for promotion of bilateral trade and investment-on.

-She was speaking at an interactive session with office-bearers of Pakistan Malaysia Business Council of Federation of Pakistan at a local hotel.
+She was speaking at an interactive session with office bearers of Pakistan Malaysia Business Council of Federation of Pakistan on Friday at a local hotel.

 Malaysian Consul General, Khairul Nazran Rehman and the Commercial Counselor were also present.
 The Council team was led by its Chairman Bashir Janmohammed.